c0510gy/Tabular-method-solver/README.md

 <img src="./images/time_118.png" width="450"/><img src="./images/time_ratio_118.png" width="450"/>

-You can notice that the runtime of DFS method increases in exponential scale while runtime of greedy method increases in polynomial scale.
+You can notice that the runtime of the DFS method increases on the exponential scale while the runtime of the greedy method increases on the polynomial scale.
 Especially in the last case (Number of minterms = 118) DFS method was 3,651 times slower than the Greedy method.

 ### 6.2.
 Cost of the solution test